SteveMacenski/spatio_temporal_voxel_layer/README.md

 ```
 More configuration samples are included in the example folder, including a 3D lidar one.

+### Built-in filtering

+STVL offers built-in PCL VoxelGrid/PassThrough filtering for a batteries-included experience.
+They are turned on/off with the voxel_filter and passthrough_filter parameters on a per-sensor basis.
+Both filters crop the data vertically (z-axis) according to the provided min_obstacle_height and max_obstacle_height parameters, but VoxelGrid additionaly downsamples the data for increased performance.
+VoxelGrid filtering (which is off by default but recommended on) takes precedence over PassThrough filtering (on by default) and if the first is set on, the second will be skipped.
+In the event that sensor data is preprocessed before it is passed on to STVL, it is possible to skip both filters by setting both parameters to false.
+Currently min and max_obstacle_height are not dynamically reconfigurable in STVL, but that can also be achieved with external pre-filtering.

 ### local/global_costmap_params.yaml

 Add this plugin to your costmap params file.